Post-micturition convulsion syndrome

 In neurourology, post-micturition convulsion syndrome (PMCS), also known informally as pee shivers or piss shivers, is the experience of shivering during or after urination.
 The syndrome seems to be experienced more often by men than women.

-The term "post-micturition convulsion syndrome" was coined in 1994 in the online question-and-answer newspaper column The Straight Dope, when a reader inquired about the phenomenon.
+The online question-and-answer newspaper column The Straight Dope credited the origin of the term to Peter H.M.
+Brooks when a reader inquired about the phenomenon.

 Explanation

 There has yet to be any peer-reviewed research on the topic.
-The most plausible theory is that the shiver is a result of the autonomic nervous system getting its signals mixed up between its two main divisions:
+The most plausible hypothesis is that the shiver is a result of the autonomic nervous system getting its signals mixed up between its two main divisions: